 a. providing grants and/or carrying out activities for the development of capacity in managing risks in member countries; and

-b. providing grants and/or caring out activities for the development of the insurance industry, risk management solutions and regional/continental industry partnerships.
+b. providing grants and/or carrying out activities for the development of the insurance industry, risk management solutions and regional/continental industry partnerships.

 Specific focus will also be placed on the key priority project/initiative areas like;